 Canadian Computing Competition: The first stage is a three-hour contest comprised of five questions at the junior or senior level.
 It is written at Marianopolis, usually at the end of February.
 The top 20 or so senior contestants are invited to the second stage, held at the University of Waterloo, in either April or May.
 This week-long event involves seminars, a contest divided into two three-hour components and other extracurricular activities.
 The results of the two stages are used to determine the Canadian team members who participate in the International Olympiad of Informatics, held in a different country every year.

-To learn more, please contact Prof. George Fleischer.
+To learn more, please contact Prof. Robert Vincent.

 Students who participate in a Model UN conference learn about the world’s most challenging problems and seek to find creative diplomatic solutions to them.
 Climate changes, lack of fresh water, the AIDS epidemic in Africa are but a few of the topics that the students have had to tackle.
 During a Model UN conference, every student plays the role of a delegate from a different country.
 Through their research, students learn to see issues through the foreign policy of another country.
 They must then represent this country in a realistic way which often means putting aside their own personal beliefs.
 Through their participation they gain an understanding of global issues, diplomacy, creating resolutions and generally improve their public speaking skills.